tytydraco/yessleep/out/I_woke_up_handcuffed_to_my_stalker_in_the_middle_of_the_woods.md

 Next I stood out near the lake and looked down at the coins.
 These things that I felt were like offspring to me now.
 What powers did they hold?

-I scattered them into the lake and walked away before the authorities ever arrived, including the phone I had just used to make the call.
+I scattered them into the lake and walked away before the authorities ever arrived, deleting what I could on the phone I had just used to make the call.
+It was now to be a transcript of this nightmare.

 When they arrive I was sure they would assume it was a teenage drunk party gone horribly wrong, and I would be seen as the victim of a sick prank.